phillipberndt/pqiv/README.markdown

  * Supports external image filters (e.g. `convert`)
  * Preloads the next image in the background
  * Fade between images
+ * Optional PDF/eps/ps support (useful e.g. for scientific plots)

 Installation
 ------------

 Usual stuff. `./configure && make && make install`.
-Actually, the configure script is optional for now.
+The configure script is optional if you only want gdk-pixbuf support and will autodetermine which backends to build if invoked without parameters.

 You'll need
  * gtk+ 3.0 *or* gtk+ 2.6